xSardine/AMQ-Artists-DB/README.md

 - ~~quick search button for annId~~
 - ~~better access to information modal window to make it more obvious~~
 - ~~script to check validity of current exceptions configuration~~
+- add an artist dropdown to select them in the artist filter
 - ~~searching for artist name in reversed order~~
 - ~~Update DB to be able to fix edge cases~~
   - ~~different artists with same names~~